cameronwp/hurtlingthrough.space/README.md

 CLOUDFRONT_DISTRIBUTION_ID=
 ```

-If you set up a CircleCI deployment, you'll need to set the aforementioned environment variables in the settings.
+If you set up a CircleCI deployment, you'll need to set the aforementioned environment variables in the project settings.